 - Open Burning - A Guide to Open Burning Safely and Legally

-- EMS and Fire Run Totals - Turtlecreek Township EMS and Run Totals
+- Fire Run Totals - Turtlecreek Township Fire Run Totals

 The Turtlecreek Township Fire Department was established in November, 1969.
 The first station was housed at 146 Clay Street, along with the Township Administration Building and the Road and Bridge Department.
 The original department was begun with nineteen volunteers and three pieces of fire apparatus - a 1955 Ford Pumper, a 1963 GMC Grass Fighter, and a 1960 Tanker.

 As the population increased, so did the need for additional fire protection.
 In 1974, Turtlecreek Trustees built a second fire station at 1255 Oregonia Road, and named it in honor of Hobart "Red" Bostick, the first Turtlecreek Fire Chief.
 Then in September, 1977, a third fire station was built on the western side of the township at 1550 North State Route 741.

 By early 1983, it became clear the Clay Street station was too small to house the addition of fire apparatus, which was needed to offer the township residents adequate fire protection, plus the Administrative Offices and Road and Bridge Department equipment.